Oriental Mindoro's 2nd congressional district

 Oriental Mindoro's 2nd congressional district is one of the two congressional districts of the Philippines in the province of Oriental Mindoro.
 It has been represented in the House of Representatives since 1987.
-The district encompasses the province's southern half composed of the municipalities of Bansud, Bongabong, Bulalacao, Gloria, Mansalay, Pinamalayan and Roxas.
+The district encompasses the province's southern half composed of the municipalities of Bansud, Bongabong, Bulalacao, Gloria, Mansalay, Pinamalayan and Roxas facing the province of Batangas and Visayas region.
 It is currently represented in the 19th Congress by Alfonso Umali Jr. of the Liberal Party (LP).